Low carb advocacy with limited time

 But what if you are not a family physician seeing patients mainly in a clinic, and are without the option to follow them up longitudinally?
 What if you literally have only minutes to see each patient for their regular issues, like in subspecialised ophthalmology, or only see them in difficult contexts such as in the emergency department or on the palliative care unit?

-What can you do if your mind has been convinced about the science supporting the low carb and keto diets, and your personal experience has convinced you of the concrete benefits for your health, weight and well-being, and you have in front of you a patient who really should be eating low carb but obviously knows nothing about it?
+What can you do if you believe the science supporting the low carb and keto diets, and your personal experience has convinced you of the concrete benefits for your health, weight, and well-being, and you have in front of you a patient who really should be eating low carb but obviously knows nothing about it?

 I recently surveyed my medical colleagues in all specialties across Canada.
 If giving a full lesson on nutrition and metabolism is nearly impossible for most, the vast majority can still mention it to patients.
 And many do.
 Mentioning it is a way to advocate and spread the word.

 Planting seeds does not require a lot of time, but it does require a little bit of faith.
 You have to believe in your heart that it’s the right thing to do, whether or not you think the patient in front of you will jump on that wagon, or, should I say, whether or not you think this seed will turn into a plant and flourish.